daveprowse/prom-live/README.md

 ## Prometheus & Linux

-Although you can get away with a single Linux system for this course, I highly recommend that you ready at least two, local, Linux virtual machines.
+Although you can get away with a single Linux system for this course, I highly recommend that you ready at least two, local, Linux virtual machines in a NAT network.
 One to run Prometheus, and the other to be monitored.
+This is a best practice that will allow your systems to be somewhat isolated from your main system and network.

 The scripts and labs are designed for **Ubuntu** 22.04 Server or **Debian** 12 server (x64 platform).
 Work as root or as a user with sudo powers.